crate/crate-howtos/docs/deployment/containers/docker.rst

 The official `CrateDB Docker image`_ ships with a liveness `healthcheck`_ configured.

-This healthcheck will flag a problem when the CrateDB process might have crashed or hanged inside the container without terminating.
+This healthcheck will flag a problem if the CrateDB process crashed or hung inside the container without terminating.

-If you use `Docker Swarm`_ and you are experiencing trouble starting your Docker containers, try to deactivate the health check.
+If you use `Docker Swarm`_ and are experiencing trouble starting your Docker containers, try to deactivate the healthcheck.

 You can do that by editing your `Docker Stack YAML file`_: